St. Edwards Church

 A Setting for the Community

 After its completion, St Edward’s church became a landmark in the neighborhood.
 For instance, in 1913 it became the home for a chapter of the Holy Name Society, a Catholic association for the practice of charity and piety.
-In 1981, the outside served as the setting for a scene in the movie, Striking Back, also known as The New Kids.
+In 1982, the outside served as the setting for one of the final scenes in the movie, Fighting Back, a vigilante story about crime in Philadelphia.
 As most Catholic communities in the United States, this parish also offered primary school services.
 The Sisters of Holy Child Jesus ran this school, which reached its highest enrollment in the year 1970 with 1517 students.
 By 1976, the enrollment dropped to 355, hinting at the church’s decline.

 St. Edward’s closed in 1993 as part of a process in which the Archdiocese closed many churches in North Philadelphia.
 While the building was not demolished, a Pentecostal worship house bought this property later that decade, naming it the Highway Temple of Deliverance.
 Unfortunately, in 2013 the new owners could not keep the maintenance costs and the church went on sale again, still waiting on its uncertain future today.